vlfesko/appery-dbproxy/README.md

 How it works
 ============

 DbProxy is Server Code script.
-It hooks singup service so every new user is created with personal acl.
+It hooks signup service so every new user is created with personal acl.
 Every new object created by user is updated to have user's personal acl.
 It has an interface similar to database service with few differences (caused by Server Code limitations):